yunojuno/pypi-alerts/README.md

 4. Apply minor updates as a second commit
 5. Take a view on major updates

+This task is a PITA, and so we decided to make it simpler.

 This project addresses the first two points - monitoring your existing requirements against the latest available, and grouping the updates.
 Let's say you run the following:

 ```shell